Subrogation: Lender's subrogation rights

 Where a lender lends money to a borrower to discharge the borrower's debt to a third party (or which the lender pays directly to the third party to discharge the debt), the lender may be entitled to be subrogated to the third party's former rights against the borrower to the extent of the debt discharged.

 Miscellaneous

 Where a bank, acting on what it believes erroneously to be the valid mandate of its client, pays money to a third party which discharges the customer's liability to the third party, the bank is subrogated to the third party's former remedies against the customer.

 Effects

 If subrogation is available, the subrogated party is entitled to stand in the shoes of another and enforce that other party's rights.
 If the equity is established, the court may effect the subrogation remedy by way of equitable lien, charge, or a constructive trust with a liability to account.
 Crucially, the claimant's rights are wholly derivative, hence the claimant has no higher rights than the person to whom he or she is subrogated.

 Waiver of subrogation

 In practice insurers may agree to a waiver of their subrogation rights.

+Subrogation in case law

+In the United States, in River Junction v Maryland Casualty Co.
+(1943), the U.S. Court of Appeals for the Fifth Circuit held that the assignee (the bank), should properly be subrogated to the rights of the owner, and not the surety.